p1xel8ted/Cult-of-the-Lamb-Mod-Collection/thunderstore/README.txt

 * Added checks to ensure we're not inspiring/extorting when sleeping/dissenting/bathroom/prison.
 * Inspire All "should" be fixed now.
 * Added option to double lumber/mine stations age instead of only lasting forever.
+* Added option to turn off propaganda speakers of a night.
+The fuel animation still runs for now but doesn't consume fuel.

-* Removed anything outhouse related as they're being put into a seperate outhouse specific mod.
+* Removed anything outhouse related as they're being put into a separate outhouse-specific mod.

 * WIP - Option to double the storage capacity of shrines (not quite done, the main one ignores it for some reason).